dubo-dubon-duponey/docker-roon/README.md

 ## GOTCHA

-Debian by default limits inotify watches to 8192, which might turns out to be too little.
+Debian by default limits inotify watches to 8192, which might turns out to be too little for the server.

 You probably want to bump that up to prevent your system from crashing / rebooting...